jnozzi/cocoadev.com/SiteContent/General/JobOffer.markdown

 ----

-'''Instructions for employers posting offers here:'''
+**Instructions for employers posting offers here:**

-It would help if you place date information on your [[JobOffer]] so that users can determine how timely it is.
+It would help if you place date information on your General/JobOffer so that users can determine how timely it is.

 Provide as much information as you can, so that users can see what kind of expertise is desired.
 If you later want to withdraw the offer, you can always edit your offer, or add that you want no further contacts, but leave the job description so that others can see what kind of expertise has been sought.
 Other resources for the job search could be posted here as well (ideas are not as welcome as offers, but are still welcome!)
-This page is linked from the [[CocoaDev]] start page.
+This page is linked from the General/CocoaDev start page.

-'''The posting just below is an example of how you might word your offer:'''
+**The posting just below is an example of how you might word your offer:**

-[[BestEye]], LLC. is looking for experienced Objective-C programmers interested in developing the next generation of image-editing and retouching applications for Mac OS X. Interested parties should be intimately familiar with Xcode and the Cocoa frameworks.
-Experience with [[CoreImage]], [[QuickTime]], and/or 2D graphics programming in general would be favorable.
+General/BestEye, LLC. is looking for experienced Objective-C programmers interested in developing the next generation of image-editing and retouching applications for Mac OS X. Interested parties should be intimately familiar with Xcode and the Cocoa frameworks.
+Experience with General/CoreImage, General/QuickTime, and/or 2D graphics programming in general would be favorable.

 There are currently [2005-08-03] two positions available.
 One for contract-based work, and a second for an in-house developer.
 Rates and hours are negotiable.
 For more information please contact David Will. <david at besteye dot com>

 ----

-'''Can we PLEASE not have a 'hub page' for job offers, encouraging people to create new pages for each offer?
-Why can't we just put all job offers''' ''here'' '''rather than creating a whole bunch of pointless, time-sensitive pages?'''
+**Can we PLEASE not have a 'hub page' for job offers, encouraging people to create new pages for each offer?
+Why can't we just put all job offers** *here* **rather than creating a whole bunch of pointless, time-sensitive pages?**

 ----

 I'm the one who wants to try this idea out.
 I guess I agree with you as to putting everything here.
-Then this page will be like an extension of [[CocoaDevBulletinBoard]].
+Then this page will be like an extension of General/CocoaDevBulletinBoard.
 If this is the only page of job offers on the site, it will still have information useful to job seekers.
 I guess what is most important is to direct those who actually have job offers to use this page, should they post an eventually "pointless, time-sensitive" page elsewhere.
 Originally, this page had become that sort of fossil... retaining utility only as an insight into what one employer wanted at one time.
 If you find my reply and reorganization acceptable, feel free to delete this exchange.

 ----

 "Help Wanted: Partner in Cocoa Crime" [2006-01-24]

-I'm looking for a strong Objective-C developer who's willing to take a risk on helping to develop a new content creation application, akin to [[GarageBand]] or iMovie in concept.
-If you have experience with the [[QuickTime]] [[APIs]], that's doubleplusgood.
+I'm looking for a strong Objective-C developer who's willing to take a risk on helping to develop a new content creation application, akin to General/GarageBand or iMovie in concept.
+If you have experience with the General/QuickTime General/APIs, that's doubleplusgood.

 If you're willing to take a chance on it, contact me at j0n4th4n swirly-symbol gh0sttiger full-stop c0m, where 0's are o's and 4's are a's.
-Design document available on (serious) inquiry. -[[JonathanGrynspan]]
+Design document available on (serious) inquiry. -General/JonathanGrynspan